SonarSource/sonar-iac/README.md

 ## Structure
 This project is one analyzer/plugin that scans and raises issues on files associated with multiple languages.
 Currently, these languages are CloudFormation, Kubernetes, and Terraform.

 The main registration point of the plugin to the API is in `sonar-iac-plugin`.
-The analyses of the different languages are separated into " extensions", which get loaded by the main plugin class and are structured similarly to other analyzers (i.e., parser, visitors, checks, rule resources, etc.)
+The analyses of the different languages are separated into "extensions", which get loaded by the main plugin class and are structured similarly to other analyzers (i.e., parser, visitors, checks, rule resources, etc.)

 #### Using sonar-rule-api:

 When using the [sonar-rule-api](https://github.com/SonarSource/sonar-rule-api) to generate or update metadata of rules, it has to be done in the different extension folders: to update/generate a rule for AzureResourceManager, run sonar-rule-api in `iac-extensions/arm`, for CloudFormation, run sonar-rule-api in `iac-extensions/cloudformation`, for Docker, in `iac-extensions/docker`,